iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Each deployment record should also capture or link to the exact environment-specific configuration applied during that deployment so later incidents can be traced back to the concrete settings used in that environment.

-A deployment record targeting production should be created only when the release candidate has the policy-check-result records and approval decisions required for production release, unless an approved exception decision explicitly allows release despite an unmet requirement.
+A deployment record targeting production should be created only when the release candidate has the completed evaluation-run records, evaluation-result records, completed policy-check-run records, policy-check-result records, and approval decisions required for production release, unless an approved exception decision explicitly allows release despite an unmet requirement.

 Runtime events observed in production should then link back to the specific deployment record in which they occurred and, through that deployment record, back to the release candidate associated with it.
 If a production problem occurs, the incident record should link back to the affected deployment record and release candidate so the team can trace the issue to the exact prompt version, model configuration, execution flow definition, dataset version, test results, policy checks, approvals, and release decision that led to it.